MSCA Postdoctoral Fellowships 2026:

 Evaluation of Applications

-31 March – 4 April Phase 1 – administrative check (eligibility criteria), incl. communication of results of Phase 1 to non-eligible applicants (if applicable)
+2 – 6 March Phase 1 – administrative check (eligibility criteria), incl. communication of Phase 1 results to non-eligible applicants (if applicable)

-5 – 15 April Phase 2 – scientific evaluation of the research proposal and the CV of the applicant, incl. communication of results of Phase 2
+7 – 17 March Phase 2 – scientific evaluation of the research proposal and the CV of the applicant, incl. communication of Phase 2 results

 MSCA PF Bootcamp